Open-ended, No-scalpel

 Are you considering a permanent form of birth control?
 A vasectomy may be the right option for you.
-This surgical procedure is a safe and effective way to prevent pregnancy and is a popular choice for men who no longer wish to have children.
-It is a quick and straightforward procedure that can be performed in a Private Day Hospital or a Medical Centre, and it typically has a short recovery time.
+A vasectomy is a safe and effective way to prevent pregnancy and is a popular choice for men who no longer wish to have children.
+The no-scalpel vasectomy procedure is quick, and straightforward, and can be performed in our Private Day Hospitals or Medical Centres across Australia, including Sydney, Melbourne, Brisbane, Perth, Adelaide, Gold Coast, and more.
+Most men experience a short recovery time and can return to their normal activities within a few days.

 If you are interested in learning more about the vasectomy procedure, keep reading to find out how it works, who it is right for, and what to expect during and after.